-In today’s market, a good CV will only get you so far.
-It has become far more common for Hiring Managers to conduct preliminary interviews over the phone, so if one likes the look of your credentials, they’re going to call you before inviting you in for a face-to-face interview.
-The impression you leave will be the deciding factor on whether or not you’ll be invited to the next stage over other candidates, which is why it’s important to take a phone interview just as a seriously as any other interview.
-These are the core steps you can take to get you off the phone and into the office.
+With the recent COVID-19 outbreak, a good CV will only get you so far.
+It has become far more common for Hiring Managers to conduct preliminary interviews over the phone, so if one likes the look of your credentials, they’re going to call you before inviting you for video interview.
+The impression you leave will be the deciding factor on whether you’ll be invited to the next stage over other candidates, which is why it’s important to take a phone interview just as a seriously as any other interview.
+These are the core steps you can take to ensure you make it to the next stage.

 Start preparing for the interview days in advance, just like you would with a face-to-face interview.
 You can do this by printing out your CV and if possible, the application you sent, and beginning to research the company.
 Don’t just find out boring statistics, or how long they’ve been operating for.
 Instead, find out what they’ve been up to lately, and perhaps learn why the opportunity you are applying for exists in the first place.
 A company’s website will tell you a lot about them, but go beyond that and look for any news releases they have published.
 If you can’t find anything, then a well thought out Google search could help to see if they have featured in any publications lately.